Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Sample Preparation and Instrumentation

-An SEM overview of the the textured surface including an aluminium front contact is shown in Fig. \ref{fig:sem}.
-An electron transparent lamella was extracted from the aluminium covered area using an FEI Nova NanoLab Dual Beam focused ion beam.
-The acceleration voltage for the final thinning step was decreased from 30\,kV to 5\,kV in order to minimize beam damage.
-An annular dark-field (ADF) STEM overview of the resulting lamella is shown in Fig. \ref{fig:lamella}.
-The vertical cuts have been performed during FIB preparation to prevent short circuits across the electrical junction due to redeposited material.
-To allow for electrical contacting inside the scanning transmission electron microscope (STEM), a DENSsolutions Lightning D7+ holder was used.
-All STEM experiments were performed inside an FEI Titan80-300 operated at 300\,kV.
-The beam current was set to 42\,pA and an acceptance semi-angle of 39\,mrad was used for electron energy loss spectroscopy (EELS) employing a Gatan Quantum 965 ER.
-The short circuit current was converted to an output voltage with a Stanford Research Systems SR570 and subsequently fed to the AD converter of the Gatan DigiScan II scan unit controlling the electron beam during the acquisitions.
+An SEM overview of the textured surface including an aluminium front contact is shown in Figure \ref{fig:sample_prep}a.
+An electron transparent lamella was extracted from the aluminium covered area using an FEI Nova NanoLab focused ion beam (FIB).
+The acceleration voltage for the final thinning step was decreased from 30\,kV to 5\,kV in order to minimize beam damage at the surfaces.
+An annular dark-field (ADF-) STEM overview of the resulting lamella is shown in Figure \ref{fig:sample_prep}b.
+The vertical cuts have been applied during FIB preparation to prevent short circuits across the electrical junction due to redeposited material.
+For electrical contacting, a DENSsolutions Lightning D7+ holder was used.
+All STEM experiments were performed inside an FEI Titan 80-300 E-TEM operated at 300\,kV and using a convergence semi-angle of 10\,mrad.
+The beam current was set to 42\,pA and a collection semi-angle of 39\,mrad was used for electron energy loss spectroscopy (EELS) employing a Gatan Quantum 965 ER.
+Thickness values were determined via EELS using the log-ratio method and an inelastic mean free path of 182.4\,nm for silicon following the parametrization in \cite{iakoubovskii2008thickness}.
+The short circuit current was measured using a Stanford Research Systems SR570 current preamplifier.

+For cross-sectional SSRM measurements, the sample was cleaved and a protective silicon wafer glued on top.
+Subsequently, the sample was polished using Al$_2$O$_3$ solutions with 15\,\textmu m, 5\,\textmu m, and 1\,\textmu m grain sizes, followed by polishing using diamond pastes with 1\,\textmu m and 0.25\,\textmu m grain sizes.
+A final polish was realized using a chemical-mechanical polishing solution (\textit{Köstrosol 3550}).
+The SSRM backside contact was connected using eutectic indium-gallium.
+SSRM was measured with a Park Systems XE-100 using Adama Innovations AD-40-AS cantilevers and a FEMTO DLPCA-200 current amplifier.